 Learn a breathing methodology like Buteyko to improve your lung function and regulate the levels of CO2 and Oxygen in your blood.
 Better breathing will lead to fewer asthma symptoms.

 CBD is a natural supplement that decreases inflammation and improves bronchodilation.
 This allows air to flow more freely through your airways.
-Pure Spectrum is a great, reputable brand for this.
+Direct Hemp is a great, reputable distributor if you’re looking for one.

 Let It Pass

 Take a moment to breathe and meditate before immediately reaching for your rescue inhaler.
 You may find that the symptoms pass.
 It’s a powerful feeling when you can beat asthma symptoms without medication.